 With its relentless reinvention, creativity and ‘anything goes’ attitude, Berlin is more of a state of mind than a city.
 Thankfully, resident writer/photographer Craig Robinson is on hand to teach us how to “Be Berlin”…

-Before you arrive in the capital shake off any pre-conceived notions of Germans and Germany.
+Before you arrive in the capital for the weekend shake off any pre-conceived notions of Germans and Germany.
 You’re not dealing with lederhosen or industrious, hard working, upper class people here.
 This is Berlin and these are the Berliners.
 The Berlin Burgermeister himself (no doubt after a shot of Jagermeister) proclaimed the now famous Berlin anthem: “Berlin: Poor.
 But sexy.”
 The clarion call rang out loud and clear: get your poor, sexy, artistic booty to Berlin.
 And shake it.
 And they came.
 In droves.
 The city of Berlin is one giant sea of eclectic, swirling, shaking, skint neighborhoods surrounding one dull, boring, bombed-out-and-rebuilt-in-commie-concrete centre.
 Artists and students came for the cheap rent, developers came for the quick buck and whilst gentrification is slowly creeping in, you will still discover the beating heart of Berlin in the districts of Kreuzberg, Friedrichshain, Prenzlauer Berg and Neukölln.

 Keep in mind, though, that Berlin is no stranger to ‘alternative tourism.’
 The riot tourist comes to Kreuzberg on May 1 to see the pretty punks throwing the Molotov Cocktails at the riot cops.
 The club weenie comes to suck up the ecstasy and techno music in the non-stop night scene that has become a cliché (even the Love Parade has moved on!).
 If you only come to Berlin to get wasted and party you will miss most of what the city has to offer.
 Berlin is a constantly changing city which seems to resist the very notion of anything ‘normal’ or conformist.
 This city is the San Francisco of Europe without the high prices.
 It is creative, liberal, has strong, individualist neighborhoods and an ‘anything goes’ ethic that doesn’t care if you’re gay, straight, student, punk, professional or freak.
 For instance, a Berliner once casually introduced herself to me as ‘the tranny on the block’.
 (Weird Al, will you PLEASE come to Berlin and do a video called ‘Tranny on the Block,’ sung to the tune of that J-Lo song?
 It will be a hit, I swear.
 It’s yours to keep.
 All I ask is to be an extra in the video.
 Hell, I’ll even wear a DRESS).